 After exploring the fantastic Inner Space Cavern (see blog), I took a Lyft to the small town of Georgetown, Texas to visit Blue Hole Park.
 Just five blocks north of the downtown square, Blue Hole Park is a lovely swimming hole that is surrounded by limestone bluffs.
-It lies along the southern fork of the San Gabriel river.
+It lies along the southern fork of the San Gabriel river in Texas Hill Country.

 Blue Hole Park

 I took one look at the blue/green water and couldn’t wait to get in.
 Conveniently, there is a bathroom at the end of the short walk through the park.
 I changed, asked a group if I could share their shady tree, put my backpack down, and waded in.
 I ended up coming back to get my trusty sun umbrella, then holding it over my head, I swam out to a rock and boosted myself up onto the part extending into the water.
 Sitting there with the water up to my waist, I stayed perfectly shaded by my umbrella.
 Little fish nibbled at my feet (they didn’t hurt), while a mockingbird sang in a nearby tree.
 Anytime I got too hot, I slipped off my rock, submerged fully, then returned to my stone seat.
 Bliss in 100-plus heat!

 There are no lifeguards at Blue Hole Park but the water is calm and flat.
 The only risks are if you decide to join the teenagers who like to jump off the bluffs into the water.
 They don’t “allow” it, but of course there’s no one there to enforce it.
 I saw a guy jumping, and he looked like he was having fun, but you sure need to make sure it’s safe before you do it!
 Obviously, the water level rises and falls depending on the season, and there are rocks.